LBNL-ETA/frads/docs/how-to/guide5.md

 Check if the simulation is implemented correctly.
 Compare simulation results generated with the controller and no controller.

-Simulate an unshaded single-pane CFS state, not controledl by a controller function.
+Simulate an unshaded single-pane CFS state, not controlled by a controller function.

 ```python
 epmodel.epjs["FenestrationSurface:Detailed"]["Zn001:Wall001:Win001"][